ianmat55/JobScraper.io/README.md

 </div>
 <br>

-Hire.me was built to optimize the job searching process.
+JobScraper.io was built to optimize the job searching process.
 Job seekers that are casually searching for open positions from various sources on the web might find this app useful.

 Just create an account with a valid email, enter a desired job title and location, and the server will scrape multiple job boards and display it for you in a nicely formatted table.
 Current features that are in development include timed emails that contain scraped jobs for the week, application management and a working api that returns a number of jobs listings in json format. </p>